victhepythonista/victhepythonista/README.md

 # Victor Kipkemboi

- I am a sentient bipedal organism residing on a wet rock that revolves around a relatively gigantic and radioactive ball of hot dense matter............................I am also a full stack software engineer  , nature & science enthusiast and part-time sketch artist
+ I am a sentient bipedal organism residing on a wet rock that revolves around a relatively gigantic and radioactive ball of hot dense matter............................I am also a full stack software engineer  , nature lover,  science enthusiast and part-time sketch artist .

 ## I specialize in :